Skip to content

 You’ll need to create a user to access the NAS:

-1. Navigate to NAS > NAS Services > The NAS Service you created.
+1. Navigate to NAS > List > double-click the NAS Service to be used.

 2. Click NAS Users > New.